Why choose this course

-We keep our cohorts small to make sure you get personal attention and contact from our expert teachers, who have extensive first-hand experience in professional theatre in the UK and the US.
+We keep our cohorts small to ensure you get personal attention and contact from our expert teachers, who have extensive first-hand experience in professional theatre in the UK and the US.

-Our beautiful campus boasts strong transport links to London, so you’ll be close to the heart of UK theatre, London’s West End.
-This means you’ll not only receive forward-thinking training, but you’ll also be well exposed to London theatre, cultural activities and highly beneficial industry networks.
+Our campus boasts great transport links to London, so you’ll be close to the heart of UK theatre, London’s West End.

 The University operates a credit framework for all taught programmes based on a 15-credit tariff.
 Modules can be either 15, 30, 45 or 60 credits, and additionally for some masters dissertations, 90 credits.

 The structure of our programmes follows clear educational aims that are tailored to each programme.
 These are all outlined in the programme specifications which include further details such as the learning outcomes:

 Course timetables are normally available one month before the start of the semester.
 Please note that while we make every effort to ensure that timetables are as student-friendly as possible, scheduled teaching can take place on any day of the week (Monday–Friday).
 Wednesday afternoons are normally reserved for sports and cultural activities.
 Part-time classes are normally scheduled on one or two days per week, details of which can be obtained from the course administrators.
 View our Timetabling Policy (PDF).

 A minimum of a 2:2 UK honours degree, or a recognised equivalent international qualification.